 Adding bio-alcohol (or ethanol) oxygenates the fuel (adds oxygen to the fuel) resulting in a more complete fuel burn.
 But the drawbacks are possible damage to rubber gaskets and composite fuel tanks as alcohol is a solvent.

 Gasoline is a mix or blend of heptane and iso-octane (2,2,4-trimethylpentane) and contains no oxygen.
 High octane AVgas contains more iso-octane preventing engine knock.
 For fuel to burn you will need to add the right amount of oxygen (mixture).
 And during combustion oxygen will convert into CO2, which is plant food and resulting in a greener planet!

 Bio-alcohol or ethanol contains oxygen and less carbon, resulting in lower energy levels (and higher fuel consumption during use).
-And the already added oxygen causes ozone formation during combustion in the cylinders resulting in increasing ozone pollution worldwide.
+And the already added oxygen causes ozone formation during combustion in the cylinders.